abresas/ai/README.md

     >>> gen <- newStdGen
     >>> let (n,gen') = createNN3 gen 1 10 1

-*createNN3* like most functions in these examples, because they need randomnes, require a seed parameter and return a pair with the result and the next state of the seed.
+*createNN3* like most functions in these examples, because they need randomness, require a seed parameter and return a pair with the result and the next state of the seed.

 Run the neural network with *runNN*